bbauska/W3Cx-5of5/README.md

   style="width:65%"
   title=""
   alt="." />

-This is where you will start animation, drawing, playing music and so on.
-And this "loadAssets()" function will use this "assetsToLoadURLs" object we talked earlier.
+<p>This is where you will start animation, drawing, playing music and so
+on.
+And this "loadAssets()" function will use this "assetsToLoadURLs" object we talked earlier.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 434.
 (386) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image434.png"
   style="width:65%"
-  title=""
-  alt="." />
+  title="CodePen: play sound sample 1"
+  alt="CodePen: play sound sample 1." />
-Look in the "startGame()" function we&apos;re going to use this now.
+<p>Look in the "startGame()" function we&apos;re going to use this now.
-And how are we going to use this for playing music for example?
+And how are we going to use this for playing music for example?</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 435.
 (387) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">